mamunrushdi/Parallel-Programming-in-Java/README.md

 # Parallel-Programming-in-Java

+## This is the first course in [Parallel, Concurrent, and Distributed Programming in
+Java Specialization by Rice University in Coursera](https://www.coursera.org/specializations/pcdp)
-An introductory course of  Parallel Programming in Java by Rice university in Coursera

-Where I've learnt the follwing skills:
+An introductory course of  Parallel Programming in Java by Rice university in Coursera Where I've learnt the follwing skills:
 1. Theory of parallelism: computation graphs, work, span, ideal parallelism, parallel speedup, Amdahl's Law, data races, and determinism
 2. Task parallelism using Java’s ForkJoin framework